Bogdanp/awesome-advent-of-code/README.md

   * [Firefox extension "Advent of Code Charts"](https://addons.mozilla.org/en-US/firefox/addon/advent-of-code-charts/)
 * [Globals medals overview](http://www.maurits.vdschee.nl/scatterplot/medals.html) -- Alternative global leaderboard showing first, second and third places as gold, silver and bronze medals.
 * [Scatterplot of first 100](http://www.maurits.vdschee.nl/scatterplot/) -- Scatterplot of the time taken to solve the parts of each puzzle by the first 100 people that solved it.
+* [Private Leaderboard Visualiser](https://aoc.kolman.si/vis/) -- Given a JSON of your private leaderboard data this website will show you graphs of how long each member took to solve parts 1 and 2 of each day.
 * [aocdl](https://github.com/GreenLightning/advent-of-code-downloader) -- Command-line utility that automatically downloads your personal input file while you read the puzzle description *(Go)*.
 * [aocinput](https://github.com/dds/aoc2020/blob/main/cmd/aocinput/aocinput.go) -- CLI for getting inputs.
 Clipboard support.
 Polite to AoC.
 Nice help and options. *(Go)*
 * [aoc_rb](https://github.com/pacso/aoc_rb) -- A Ruby gem that generates an empty AoC project, and provides command-line tools for fetching input and submitting solutions  *(Ruby)*